wormholer/KAP-manual/en/molap/streaming_cube.en.md

 select minute_start, count(*), sum(amount), sum(qty) from stream_sales_table group by minute_start order by minute_start
 ```

-The result looks like below.
+The result would look like below:
 ![](images/stream_table.17.png)